hyprwm/hyprland-wiki/pages/Configuring/Advanced-config.md

 *(Overwrites may vary on different keymaps)*

+## Uncommon syms / binding with a keycode

 See the
 [xkbcommon-keysyms.h header](https://github.com/xkbcommon/libxkbcommon/blob/master/include/xkbcommon/xkbcommon-keysyms.h)
 for all the keysyms.
 The name you should use is the one after XKB_KEY\_, written